sccprogrammingclub/angular-sccprogrammingclub.com/README.md

 # angular-sccprogrammingclub.com
-Angular for club's website frontend.
+Angular for club's website.

+This repository stores both frontend and backend code.